 When it’s cold and wet outside, a book cafe is a fantastic way to spend a few hours in a comfy place with a book and some coffee.

-Learn More: There are many book cafes within Seoul, and this post covers one of them.
+Learn More: There are many book cafes within Seoul, and this post covers some of them.

 Akdong Healing Cafe is the best cafe in Seoul to experience raccoons!